All-Purpose Land Metal Detector

 Avg.
 Rating (4.4 Stars)

-Mechanical: S-rod with electronics housing mounted on handgrip, 3-piece breakdown, batteries under elbow, 2-way armrest adjustmentforward/backward & around forearm
+- Mechanical: S-rod with electronics housing mounted on handgrip, 3-piece breakdown, batteries under elbow, 2-way armrest adjustmentforward/backward and around forearm

 I purchased the Teknetics T2 LE with the extra large head for deep seeking a year ago.
 At first, in the all metal mode, I thought the chattering was going to drive me crazy!
 Finally, I gave in and read the manual... should have done that first!
 Great machine with great depth, (with the oversize head).